 On a perfect summer day we met at Phyllis’s to prepare for our dye workshop next month.
 We needed to mordant our yarns and fabrics to prepare them to “take” the cochineal and osage orange dyes we will use next month.
-For dyers a mordant is “a substance used in dyeing to fix the coloring matter“.
+For dyers a mordant is “ “.
 In our case we are using alum.

 After weighing all our fibers, we soaked them thoroughly to ensure they were wet throughout:

 We measured alum by weight, using one-tenth the weight of the dry fiber, and put it into a small bit of water which we heated to dissolve the alum.
 After removing our thoroughly wet fiber from the pot and wringing it out, we added the alum and fiber to large pots of water, heated it and simmered it for an hour.